 - 10.1 Consultation on Planning Applications is different to consultation on Planning Policy Documents.
-The scale, type and nature of Planning Applications will determine how the Borough Council will involve and consult with the community in accordance with the Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended).
-Permission In Principle development sites will be consulted on in accordance with the Town and Country Planning (Permission in Principle) Order 2017 and the Town and Country Planning (Brownfield Land Register) Regulations 2017. - 10.2 The flowchart below shows the key stages in processing Planning Applications at Stafford Borough Council.
+The scale, type and nature of Planning Applications will determine how the Borough Council will involve and consult with the community, in accordance with the Development Management Procedure Order 2010 (as amended). - 10.2 The flowchart below shows the key stages in processing Planning Applications at Stafford Borough Council.
 Each stage is described further below.